SWI-Prolog/contrib-protobufs/bootstrap/README.md

 ## protoc plugin

-We can create a plugin by having an executable named protoc-gen-prolog that is in the `PATH`, which reads a `CodeGeneratorRequest` from stdin (defined in `src/protobuf/src/google/protobuf/compiler/plugin.proto`) and outputs to stdout a `CodeGeneratorResponse` ... to get this plugin, use `protoc --prolog_out=DIR`.
+We can create a plugin by having an executable named `protoc-gen-swipl` that is in the `PATH`, which reads a `CodeGeneratorRequest` from stdin (defined in `src/protobuf/src/google/protobuf/compiler/plugin.proto`) and outputs to stdout a `CodeGeneratorResponse` ... to get this plugin, use `protoc --swipl_out=DIR`.

 See also
 [https://chromium.googlesource.com/external/github.com/protocolbuffers/protobuf/+/refs/heads/master/docs/implementing_proto3_presence.md](How To Implement Field Presence for Proto3).